 Bishop Graham Cray was educated at Leeds University and St. John's College, Nottingham, before beginning his ministry as a curate of St. Mark's Church, Gillingham.
 Cray later spent 14 years at St. Michael-le-Belfry in York before becoming princpal of Ridley Hall Theological College in Cambridge and later the Bishop of Mainstone in 2001.
 In 2009, he was appointed to lead the Archbishops' (of Canterbury and of York) Fresh Expressions team.
 Fresh Expressions is a movement established by the Church of England the Methodist Church to pioneer new congregations and churches that appeal to people who have never attended church or those who are not attracted to traditional styles of church.
 Bishop Cray retired from full-time ministry and from his position as Archbishop's Missioner in 2014.
 He is currently Honorary Bishop of the Diocese of York in the United Kingdom.

 About the W. Don McClure Lectures

 These lectures honor The Rev. Dr. W. Don McClure, a 1934 graduate of Pittsburgh Theological Seminary, who served as a missionary in Africa for nearly 50 years.
 McClure’s years in Africa spanned dugout canoes to jet boats, in an arc through Sudan and Ethiopia equal to the distance between Pittsburgh and Dallas.
 After retirement he continued as a volunteer at Gode, Ethiopia, until guerrillas killed him on March 27, 1977.
-Don McClure's life story is told in Adventure in Africa: From Khartoum to Addis Abada in Five Decades (1990) written by Charles B. Partee, P.C.
+Don McClure's life story is told in Adventure in Africa: From Khartoum to Addis Ababa in Five Decades (1990; now availabe in Kindle format) written by Charles B. Partee, P.C.
 Rossin Professor Emeritus of Church History at the Seminary.